On behalf of the Student of Engagement and the Student Engagement Coordinators at

-- All promotional materials must be approved by the Dean/Associate Dean and include
+- All promotional materials must be approved by the Student Engagement Coordinator and

 - Flyers should include the following details regarding an event: who, where, time and

-date of the event, the purpose of the event, and an OCC email where the advisor (Dean/Associate
+date of the event, the purpose of the event, and an OCC email where the advisor and

 - If a Creative Services Designer skills are needed to create a flyer, a Creative Services

 Request form must be completed and submitted directly to the Creative Services Department